farisfirenze/freshli-project/README.md

 # freshli_delivery

-Freshli Fish Delivery App

-This app is a fish delivery app for major restaurants.

-The app is created using Cloudinary and Firebase in Flutter
+Freshli Fish Delivery App is a mobile application designed to enable major restaurants to conveniently order and receive fresh seafood products from local suppliers.
+The app is built using the Flutter framework and integrates with Firebase to provide a seamless and reliable user experience.

+Features

+Easy and intuitive user interface for quick ordering and delivery status.

+A wide selection of fresh seafood products to choose from.

+Integration with Firebase to ensure reliable data storage and communication.

 You can find some screenshots below for your reference